fhdsl/Intermediate_Git_GitHub_Student_Practice/README.md

 # Intermediate_Git_GitHub_Student_Practice

-This is a practice space for Collaborative Git and GitHub workshop.
+This is a practice space for Intermediate Git and GitHub workshop.